torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 > 7. $a * (u + v) = a * u + a * v$
 > 8. $(a + b) * v = a * v + b * v$

+### An aside: Closure and linear subspaces

+It is important to keep in mind that the two operations that are part of the definition of vector spaces both take vectors from the space as input and output a vector *in the same space*.
+It is possible that a subset of a vector space is also a vector space with the same operations if applying those operations to the vectors in the subspace always maps back to vector in the subspace.
+We say that the linear subspace is *closed* under the operations of vector addition and scalar multiplication.
+These subspaces can exist even if they do not contain all the vectors of the superset.
+We call such a set a linear subspace, and they are vector spaces in their own right.
+All vector spaces are linear subspaces of themselves since they are subsets of themselves and closed under the operations The closure property is used in the definition of linear subspaces.

 ### Examples of vector spaces

 - "Ordinary" numbers